 Pursuant to Indiana Code § 32-27-3-2(a), written notice of a construction defect claim must be served on a contractor at least 60 days before an action can be filed.
 After the contractor receives notice of a warranty claim for defective construction, the contractor must respond in writing within 21 days.
 The response must do one of the following:

-If the contractor does not respond to the homeowner within 21 days, the homeowner may file suit.
+If the contractor does not respond to the homeowner within 21 days, the homeowner may file suit in the Marion Superior Court (or the court with jurisdiction if the matter is outside of Marion County).
 Alternatively, if the contractor made an offer to compromise, the homeowner must serve a written notice of the rejection of the offer before litigation can commence.

 Recovery of Attorneys’ Fees and Costs

-Similarly, under Indiana Code § 32-27-3-10, a homeowner can recover attorneys’ fees and costs if the contractor unreasonably disputes the homeowner’s claim, fails to remedy or compromise the claim, fails to repair the defective construction within a reasonable time, or fails to respond to a notice.
+Similarly, under Indiana Code § 32-27-3-10, a homeowner can recover attorneys’ fees and costs if the contractor disputes the claim without reason, does not remedy or offer a compromise, does not repair the defective construction within a reasonable period, or does not respond to a notice.

 Indiana Home Improvement Contract Act Requirements

 All Indiana home improvement contracts that exceed $150 must include a laundry list of provisions.
-Some of the simpler requirements of the Indiana Home Improvement Contract Act include the following:
+Under the law, Indiana home improvement contracts must include the following:

 This is not a complete list.
 If you are a homeowner and have had an issue with a contractor related to Indiana home improvement contracts, you should consult a construction law attorney to verify whether the contract meets the requirements of the Home Improvement Contract Act.